-COLUMBUS, Ohio (WJW)– The Ohio Lottery announced the third set of winners of the Ohio Vax-a-Million on Wednesday.
+COLUMBUS, Ohio (WJW)– The Ohio Lottery announced the final set of winners of the Ohio Vax-a-Million on Wednesday.

-Starting May 26 and running for five weeks, the state is randomly selecting one adult for a $1 million prize and one student for a full-ride scholarship.
+Starting May 26 and running for five weeks, the state randomly selected one adult for a $1 million prize and one student for a full-ride scholarship.
 Participants must have received at least one dose of the COVID-19 vaccine and be registered ahead of the drawing.

 Abbigail Bugenske, 22, of Silverton, was the first winner of the $1 million prize.
 The Shaker Heights native is a mechanical engineer at GE Aviation.
 She graduated from Michigan State last year and is working on her master’s in aerospace engineering.